CoderTechWeb/DesignPattern/README.md

 ## Creational Patterns

-### Singleton Pattern
+## Purpose:
+Creational patterns deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.

+## Focus:
+They focus on how objects are instantiated and composed to form larger structures.

+## Examples:

+1. **Singleton Pattern:**
-Ensures a class has only one instance and provides a global point of access to it.
+   - Ensures a class has only one instance and provides a global point of access to it.

-### Factory Method Pattern
+2. **Factory Method Pattern:**

-Defines an interface for creating an object, allowing subclasses to alter the type of objects that will be created.
+   - Defines an interface for creating an object but leaves the choice of its type to the subclasses.

-### Abstract Factory Pattern
+3. **Abstract Factory Pattern:**

-Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+   - Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

-### Builder Pattern
+4. **Builder Pattern:**

-Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
+   - Separates the construction of a complex object from its representation.

-### Prototype Pattern
+5. **Prototype Pattern:**

-Creates new objects by copying an existing object, known as the prototype.
+   - Creates new objects by copying an existing object, known as the prototype.

 ## Structural Patterns

+### Purpose:
+Structural patterns deal with object composition, creating relationships between objects to form larger structures.

-### Adapter Pattern
+### Focus:
+They focus on simplifying the composition of classes and objects to create more flexible and reusable systems.

+1. **Adapter Pattern:**
-Allows the interface of an existing class to be used as another interface.
+   - Allows the interface of an existing class to be used as another interface.

-### Decorator Pattern

-Attaches additional responsibilities to an object dynamically, providing a flexible alternative to subclassing.

-### Proxy Pattern

-Provides a surrogate or placeholder for another object to control access to it.

-### Composite Pattern
+2. **Bridge Pattern:**
+   - Separates an object’s abstraction from its implementation so that the two can vary independently.

+3. **Composite Pattern:**
-Composes objects into tree structures to represent part-whole hierarchies.
+    - Composes objects into tree structures to represent part-whole hierarchies.

-### Facade Pattern
+4. **Decorator Pattern:**
+    - Attaches additional responsibilities to an object dynamically.

+5. **Facade Pattern:**
-Provides a simplified interface to a set of interfaces in a subsystem, making it easier to use.
+    - Provides a simplified interface to a set of interfaces in a subsystem.

+6. **Flyweight Pattern:**
+    - Minimizes memory usage or computational expenses by sharing as much as possible with related objects.

 ## Behavioral Patterns

-### Observer Pattern

-Defines a one-to-many dependency between objects, where changes in one object result in the automatic notification of others.

-### Strategy Pattern

-Defines a family of algorithms, encapsulates each one, and makes them interchangeable.

-### Command Pattern
+### Purpose:

-Encapsulates a request as an object, allowing for parameterization of clients with different requests.

-### Chain of Responsibility Pattern

-Passes requests along a chain of handlers, allowing each handler to decide either to process the request or to pass it to the next handler in the chain.
+Behavioral patterns deal with the interaction and responsibilities of objects, defining patterns for how they collaborate and communicate.

-### State Pattern
+### Focus:

-Allows an object to alter its behavior when its internal state changes.

-These patterns contribute to a well-organized and efficient design, offering solutions to common design problems and fostering best practices in software development.
-Feel free to explore and contribute to the project!
+They focus on how objects interact and communicate with each other, encapsulating the patterns of communication between objects.

 # Singleton Pattern